 Dana wrote her first guide book to the Greek islands in 1977, and Michael joined her a few years later in penning guides to Sicily, Sardinia and Corsica.
-Along with Turkey, these books would became the genesis of the first Cadogan Guides in 1985.
-These books were a little revolution at the time: guides intended 'for the independent traveller’ as the old slogan put it, with a rich and thorough treatment of history and culture, a little irreverence and a sense of fun.
+Along with Turkey, these books became the genesis of the first Cadogan Guides in 1985.
+These were a little revolution at the time: guides ‘for the independent traveller’ as the old slogan put it, with a rich and thorough treatment of history and culture, a little irreverence and a sense of fun.

-In the past few years, the 'Dynamic Duo of Travel Writing’ as they've been called have contributed to the Independent, the Sunday Times, the Sunday Times Travel Magazine, the Sydney Morning Herald, the Guardian, the Telegraph, National Geographic Traveler’s website and the travel magazine Wanderlust.
-They have appeared on Radio 4’s Excess Baggage, among other shows, and in two episodes of the series Mediterranean Tales (Lion Television/BBCFour), doing their best to explain the life and history of Naples and Athens.
+The ‘Dynamic Duo of Travel Writing’ as we’ve been called have contributed to the Independent, the Sunday Times, the Sunday Times Travel Magazine, the Sydney Morning Herald, the Guardian, the Telegraph, National Geographic Traveler’s website and the travel magazine Wanderlust.
+We have appeared on Radio 4’s Excess Baggage, among other shows, and in two episodes of the series Mediterranean Tales (Lion Television/BBCFour), doing our best to explain the life and history of Naples and Athens.

 In the past few years we've produced Art & Culture apps to Barcelona, Venice, Bologna & Modena and Florence, as well as the ultimate Italian Food Decoder and Greek Food Decoder, as well as writing the Bradt guide to Emilia-Romagna, Friuli Venezia Giulia, Northern Greece, Umbria and the Marche, and Dordogne & Lot.